 The OLG Code was amended this year to promote better consistency across local government entities and align valuation methods with accounting standards.
 The valuation method applied by Council now reflects a substantial discount to the land values to reflect the use of the land as a road area.
-This has been presented in the financial statements as a prior period error as required by AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
+This has been presented in the financial statements as a prior period error as required by the NSW Audit Office.